vatesfr/xen-orchestra/BROWSER_MEDIA_SPIKE_REPORT.md

 ## Remaining work

 The custom host-adapter approach is superseded by this implementation.
-Remaining work includes automatic crash reconciliation, browser reconnection policy, shared-target hardening, broader UI coverage, and user-facing handling of the raw-iSCSI-backed CD.
+The follow-up validation below adds persistent crash reconciliation, authenticated UI coverage, and a complete installation.
+Remaining work includes browser reconnection policy, shared-target hardening, and broader handling of the raw-iSCSI-backed CD.
 Existing ISO selectors and backup logic may assume `SR.content_type=iso`; those workflows need further review.
-A complete OS installation was not tested.

 The upstream target/live-mount design is single-consumer and the browser SR is non-shared.
 Migration and pool-wide use require separate work.
 The host must reach XO's temporary iSCSI listener; CHAP authenticates but does not encrypt that traffic.
 The browser path should use WSS in deployment (the isolated lab page used localhost WS).